Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representations for Batched Adaptive Experiments

 \subsection{Intuition in a Single-Armed Bandit Setting}

-In this subsection we give a heuristic overview of our main findings in a simplified setting, with only a single treatment arm and two batches or waves.
-We will give a formal result, in a more general setting, in the next subsection.
-Focusing on a simpler case will let us preview the main result and highlight key steps in its proof with somewhat simpler notation.
+We first give a heuristic overview of our main findings and proof technique in a simplified setting, with only a single treatment arm and two batches or waves.
+We will give a more general formal result in the next subsection.

 There will be two batches of data, $b=1,2$.
 Let the observations from batch $b$ be denoted $z_{b,i}$, where $z_{b,i}$ are i.i.d.~across batches and across individuals with density $p_{\theta}(z)$ and support $\mathcal{Z}$, where $\theta$ is the parameter.
 In batch 1, we observe $n$ observations: $z_{1,1},\dots,z_{1,n}$.
 After observing the batch 1 data, we can choose the size of batch 2 as